rjb7731/LegalAdminAutomation/README.md

 PrintAll - Send all Pdf's to the printer within a specific file.

-Xeroxscanfind - Find all scaned images sent from a Xerox Printer within outlook
+Xeroxscanfind - Find all scanned images sent from a Xerox Printer within outlook